PC4 Previous Training Award Winners

 Kaaren Watts

 Kaaren is based at Curtin University in Western Australia.
-Karen and her team will undertake a systematic review to determine the current and future role of telehealth in rural and remote communities in the early detection of cancer and cancer screening.
+Kaaren and her team will undertake a systematic review to determine the current and future role of telehealth in rural and remote communities in the early detection of cancer and cancer screening.

 Barbara De Graff & Jessica Roydhouse